 - A desire to promote international education

-- Available to work evenings and weekends and travel internationally one to three weeks (unaccompanied by partner and/or children)
+- Available to work evenings and weekends and travel internationally one to two weeks (unaccompanied by partner and/or children)

 - Exempt Babson full-time employee (Non-exempt employees will be considered with approval from supervising department.)